Maurawan: Geography

 Maurawan is located at 26.43°N 80.88°E. It has an average elevation of 121 m.
 Maurawan is 55 km from Lucknow, 42 km from Unnao, 45 km from Rai Baraily and 62 km from Kanpur.
 The nearest airport is Lucknow.

-The mosques & temples of the Goddess [Jama Masjid] [Firdausi Masjid] [Durga] [Bankhandi devi], venerated places in the area around Maurawan.
-Not only those from Maurawan but also residents of other districts come to visit this sacred location.
+The mosques [Jama Masjid] [Firdausi Masjid] and temples of the Goddess [Durga] [Vankhandi Devi] are venerated places in the area around Maurawan.
+People from surrounding areas and residents of the other districts also come to visit these sacred places in Maurawan to offer their prayers.